Necessary and sufficient symmetries in Event-Chain Monte Carlo with generalized flows and Application to hard dimers

 We consider two different algorithms: The \Rbisector scheme with a bisector rotational flow, as introduced in Sec.~\ref{sec:anisotropy}, and the \Alternate one with a flow switching at event between translational and bisector rotational flows.
 Both are studied combined either with the straight and direct kernels.
 We compare them to the \ECMCmetro algorithm consisting in a ECMC scheme combined with Metropolis rotation proposals, as already investigated for some anisotropic particle systems\cite{Klement_2021}.
 Here, the ECMC flow consists in translational moves, with all directions allowed.
 At each refreshment, a random number $n$ of dimer rotations are also proposed.
 Their number $n$ follows a geometric distribution of parameter $p_{\mathrm{chain}}$ and the proposed rotation angle increments are uniformly picked over $[-\Delta, \Delta]$, $\Delta$ being tuned at $\Delta=\pi$ for $\rho=0.5$ and $\Delta=0.4$ for $\rho=0.7$.
-Following \cite{Klement_2021}, $p_{\mathrm{chain}}$ is taken so that on average there is as many ECMC events as there are Metropolis proposals and both kind counts as one event computation.
+Following the previous work\cite{Klement_2021}, $p_{\mathrm{chain}}$ is taken so that on average there is as many ECMC events as there are Metropolis proposals and both kind counts as one event computation.
 In addition to the straight kernel, we also simulate the \ECMCmetro scheme with a direct kernel.
 At fixed-time refreshments, all lifting variables are fully drawn again according to their invariant measure.
 As all schemes have constant velocity, it corresponds to a fixed refreshment distance $d_{\mathrm{ref}}$.
 Agreement between algorithms can be checked for the pair correlation function in Appendix~\ref{app:pair_corr}.